apache/hudi/docs/querying_data.cn.md

 Specifically, there are two Hive tables named off [table name](configurations.html#TABLE_NAME_OPT_KEY) passed during write.
 For e.g, if `table name = hudi_tbl`, then we get

- - `hudi_tbl` realizes the read optimized view of the dataset backed by `HoodieInputFormat`, exposing purely columnar data.
+ - `hudi_tbl` realizes the read optimized view of the dataset backed by `HoodieParquetInputFormat`, exposing purely columnar data.
- - `hudi_tbl_rt` realizes the real time view of the dataset  backed by `HoodieRealtimeInputFormat`, exposing merged view of base and log data.
+ - `hudi_tbl_rt` realizes the real time view of the dataset  backed by `HoodieParquetRealtimeInputFormat`, exposing merged view of base and log data.

 As discussed in the concepts section, the one key primitive needed for [incrementally processing](https://www.oreilly.com/ideas/ubers-case-for-incremental-processing-on-hadoop), is `incremental pulls` (to obtain a change stream/log from a dataset).
 Hudi datasets can be pulled incrementally, which means you can get ALL and ONLY the updated & new rows